 There have been some unnerving parallels between today’s market environment and the dot-com bubble in 2000.
 But there’s also something important that you may not remember from the dot-com bust, and this missing piece could help you navigate changing markets in 2021.

 If you were invested when the dot-com bubble burst, it can feel alarming to see some of the similarities between what’s happening in the market today.
-Once again, some stocks are richly valued.
+Once again, some stocks are richly valued, and there’s been another spike in IPOs.

-And the recent GameStop rally was a sign that we may be in another market environment where individual investor money flows trump fundamentals.
+The recent GameStop rally could imply that we are in another market environment where individual investor money flows trump fundamentals.

 Of course, it’s also worth noting that the current market could simply be a result of low interest rates.
 It’s logical to see higher demand for stocks when bond yields are so low.